evilstreak/markdown-js/README.md

 ## Intermediate Representation

-Internally the process to convert a chunk of markdown into a chunk of HTML has three steps:
+Internally the process to convert a chunk of Markdown into a chunk of HTML has three steps:

- 1. Parse the markdown into a JsonML tree.
+ 1. Parse the Markdown into a JsonML tree.
 Any references found in the parsing are stored in the attribute hash of the root node under the key `references`.
- 2. Convert the markdown tree into an HTML tree.
+ 2. Convert the Markdown tree into an HTML tree.
 Rename any nodes that need it (`bulletlist` to `ul` for example) and lookup any references used by links or images.
 Remove the references attribute once done.
  3. Stringify the HTML tree being careful not to wreck whitespace where